2nd man arrested as result of Mac Miller death investigation

 Police gave no details on the connection but said the arrest was the result of the investigation into the overdose death of Miller, who died one year ago in his Los Angeles home.

 Earlier this month, 28-year-old Cameron Pettit was charged with selling Miller drugs before his death.
+He has not yet entered a plea in the case.

+A Pittsburgh native whose real name was Malcolm James Myers McCormick, Miller’s rhymes included frank discussion of his depression and drug use, earning him fans among some of the biggest names in hip-hop.

+He was also in a two-year relationship with Grande that ended earlier in 2018.
+After his death she posted an affectionate video of him on her Instagram page and released a song, “Thank U Next,” that lovingly mentioned him.

 Sign up for Daily Newsletters